eparis/openshift-the-easy-way/README.md

 ## Labs

-This tutorial assumes you have access to a cloud platform.
+This tutorial assumes you have familiarity with a cloud platform.

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Cluster](docs/02-install.md)